Bhabya23/free2O/README.md

   and the for transportation and setup services is covered in the fee.
 He is then considered a 'Harvester'

 * Any members, who are in dire need of water, can apply for the free water supply here.
 If they are found to be within an area where a Harvester is present.
-Then the Harvester can provide the water to the appliers (within a certain daily limit).
+Then the Harvester can provide the cost-free water to the appliers (within a certain max limit).

 Additionally, the organisation also aims in bring about public awareness about water conservation by teaching them the applicaitons of various water conservation and harvesting techniques.